Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Data Generation

-The first two layers of 1D ResNet-34 network are a 1D convolutional and with ReLU activation function and a batch normalization layer.
-We use 16 filters for the first convolutional layer with a kernel size of 7 and stride of 2.
+The first two layers of the ResNet-34 network are 2D convolutional layers with ReLU activation function and a batch normalization layer.
+We use 32 filters for the first convolutional layer with a kernel size of 7 and stride of 2.
 The stride determines the length by which the receptive field of a convolutional kernel shifts over the activations of the previous layer.
 We then use a max-pooling layer with a pool size of 3 to reduce the input dimensions by a factor of 3.
 This is followed by a stack of residual units.
-After every few residual units, the number of filters is doubled, starting from 16.
+After every few residual units, the number of filters is doubled, starting from 32.
 Each residual unit is comprised of two convolutional layers with batch normalization, ReLU activation and kernel size of 3.
-Overall, our ResNet-34 implementation consists of 34 layers (only counting the convolutional and fully connected layers) containing 3 residual units with 16 filters, followed by 4 residual units with 32 filters, followed by 6 residual units with 164 filters, and then 3 residual units with 128 filters.
-Similar architecture is used for the imaginary input branch.
-The architecture of the ResNet networks is tabulated in Extended Data Table 2.
-The features extracted from the real and imaginary branches are passed through two fully connected layers each with 256 and 128 neurons respectively, following which the features from the two 1D ResNet branches are concatenated into a single vector of features.
-This is then passed as conditional input to the MAF.

-The workflow of the MAF has already been described in the previous section.
-As described, we use the MADE network to implement the MAF.
-We use a stack of six MADE units, each consisting of three hidden layers with 256 neurons.
+Overall, our ResNet-34 implementation consists of 34 layers (only counting the convolutional and fully connected layers) containing 3 residual units with 32 filters, followed by 4 residual units with 64 filters, followed by 6 residual units with 128 filters, and then 3 residual units with 256 filters.
+The intrinsic parameters are passed through a stack of five fully connected layers with ReLU activation function.
+The features from the final layers of the ResNet and fully connected networks are then combined into a 1d feature vector and passed as conditional input to the MAF.
+We use a stack of 10 MADE units, each consisting of 5 hidden layers with 256 neurons.
 In between each pair of MADE networks, we use batch normalization to stabilize training and produce a more flexible model.
-The same 1D ResNet and MAF architectures are used for BBH, BNS and NSBH sources.
+This architecture is consistent across all the three CBC sources we have considered in this study.
+We arrived at this architecture from extensive tests and experimentation over different network hyperparameters like number of residual and MADE blocks, number of hidden layers in the MADE blocks, and the number and size of kernels in the convolutional layers.
+These hyperparameter choices gave us the best results for injection runs conducted in Gaussian noise with minimal overfitting during the training, validation and inference steps.